babelouest/glewlwyd/README.md

 ![logged in](docs/screenshots/login-nopassword.png)

-Glewlwyd 2.0 Beta 1 is out!
+Glewlwyd 2.0 Beta 3 is out.
 Glewlwyd 2.0 is not complete yet but you can install the Beta version, check out the new features and send feedbacks if you feel like it.

 Important!
 Due to database reworking of the application, you can't upgrade an existing installation from Glewlwyd 1.x to Glewlwyd 2.x.